treydock/puppet-zfsonlinux/README.md

 #####`service_status`

-The zfs service status value.
+The zfs service status value for ZoL < 0.6.5.
+Sets the status value for zfs-import on ZoL >= 0.6.5.
 Default is OS specific.

-**Only applies to ZoL < 0.6.5**

 #####`enable_import_service`